Martin Lukk

 Postdoctoral Research Fellow, Data Sciences Institute, University of Toronto

 I am a sociologist studying politics, inequality, and the internet.
-I am particularly interested in how cultural divisions become sources of political conflict and how digital platforms enable and constrain pro-social behavior online.
+I am particularly interested in how cultural divisions become sources of political conflict and how digital platforms enable and constrain pro-social behavior.

 I recently published the article